3mdeb/conferences/2023/QubesOSsummit/intro_day1.md

   - ITL decided to sponsor P1 and P5
   - We received grant from NLNet for P2-P4
   - Maciej will present that in more details tomorrow
+* Release of Dasharo (coreboot+Heads) for Raptor Computing Systems Talos II
+  - In the backgroun Timothy from RCS develop support for Xen

 ---